Asset Location: The Missing Piece in Your Investment Puzzle?

 1. Post-Tax Accounts

 Roth IRAs and Roth 401(k)s fall into this category.
-With these accounts, you contribute after-tax dollars, meaning you don’t get a tax deduction today.
+You contribute after-tax dollars with these accounts, meaning you don’t get a tax deduction today.
 However, qualified withdrawals in retirement are 100% tax-free—yes, including the earnings growth!

 The downside?
 There are no immediate tax benefits when you contribute.
 And while Roth IRAs have no RMDs, Roth 401(k)s do (though you can roll your Roth 401(k) into a Roth IRA to avoid them).

 The beauty of post-tax accounts is their tax-free growth and withdrawal benefits.
-In retirement, being able to tap into a tax-free account can make a significant difference in managing your year-to-year tax liability.
+In retirement, tapping into a tax-free account can make a significant difference in managing your year-to-year tax liability.

 1. Taxable Accounts